moni42077/Mathematics-Programming-and-Biology/README.md

 Using numerical computation to solve some of the core well known models in mathematical biology.
-Inspired by the Mathematical Biology module I took in my BSc.
+Inspired by the Mathematical Biology module lead by Dr Martín López-García I took in my BSc.